canarybuilds/zulip/templates/zerver/help/message-a-stream-by-email.md

 !!! tip ""

-    This feature is not available on self-hosted Feniks Chatservers where the [incoming email gateway][email-gateway] has not been configured by a system administrator.
+    This feature is not available on self-hosted Feniks Chat servers where the [incoming email gateway][email-gateway] has not been configured by a system administrator.
     [email-gateway]: https://zulip.readthedocs.io/en/latest/production/email-gateway.html